 GC Business Growth Hub provides fully funded support to businesses in Greater Manchester.
 We support businesses across a number of key growth sectors and offer a range of services that help businesses to secure investment, access new markets, develop products and improve skills.
-Hundreds of the businesses that we work with want a reliable source of facts, insights and practical advice surrounding Brexit that is highly relevant for the SME audience.
+Hundreds of the businesses that we work with want a reliable source of facts, insights and practical advice surrounding the UK's exit from the EU that is highly relevant for the SME audience.

-GC Business Growth Hub’s Brexit toolkit helps SMEs to:
+GC Business Growth Hub’s toolkit helps SMEs to: